cube-network/docs/contents/genesis.md

 Among all these items, `nonce` and `mixHash` are something used in PoW, which is deprecated in Cube.

-the meaning of other config items are listed as follows：
+the meaning of other config items are listed as follows:
 - `parentHash`: hash of parent block
 - `number`: block numner
 - `timestamp`: timestamp of block prodution